feduarte-dev/exception-handling/README.md

 ## Project Description

-"This is a small test where I validate the inputs before calling the sum function.
+This is a small test where I validate the inputs before calling the sum function.
 The idea is to check if the input is empty or if it does not contain numeric values.

 ### Technologies